BrianBartling/lily-lute/README.md

   (default - `#t`)
 * tab-duration.useMensural: Should non-grid durations use mensural flags?
   (default - `#t`)
-* tab-duration.mensuralModifier: The mensural flags are taken from the parmesan fonts.
-Which set of flags?
-  (default - `0`)
 * tab-duration.gridSlant: How much slant in the duration grids in staff-space units (default - `0.75`)
 * tab-duration.slantType: Should the grid poles be extended (`'extend`) or shifted